Source-Grounded Test Plan with Pre-Action Assertion Annotation¶

 - The two disciplines are complementary: source-grounding closes the assumption-injection failure mode; pre-action annotation closes the post-hoc rationalization failure mode.

-- The shape mirrors TDD's red state — commit to the expectation before the action so a stated bar exists to fail against.
+- The shape mirrors TDD's red state in red-green-refactor with agents — commit to the expectation before the action so a stated bar exists to fail against.

 - Multi-service setups are where the pattern pays.
 Single-service apps with one-click setup are where it loses.